balena-io/docs/pages/faq/troubleshooting/faq.md

 Device access is granted to a subset of {{ $names.company.lower }} employees to [enable support and device troubleshooting](https://www.balena.io/docs/learn/manage/support-access).
 This access is controlled by ssh key access and only after access is explicitly granted to balena.
 Release source code and images are stored on {{ $names.company.lower }} backend servers with access limited only to administrative/operational staff and are not exposed to anyone outside of {{ $names.company.lower }}.
 It is also possible to bypass the {{ $names.company.lower }} builder entirely and push only pre-built artifacts, meaning that {{ $names.company.lower }} never has access to the code at any point.

+### What are generic architecture images?

+BalenaOS is primarily used in embedded devices, that is, devices with a dedicated function and mostly static hardware.
+However, non-embedded type hardware is increasingly being used and is supported with the generic architecture images.
+These general purpose images are designed to support the widest possible hardware for the supported architectures.
+They can also be used to run balenaOS virtualized, for example using [QEMU](https://www.qemu.org), in servers or even consumer motherboards, and they are used as a base for balenaOS AWS images.

+BalenaOS currently offers the following choice of generic architecture images:

+* **Generic x86_64 (MBR)**: These are generic architecture images that use the [Master Boot Record (MBR)](https://en.wikipedia.org/wiki/Master_boot_record) partition table.
+They are only recommended for legacy hardware that uses an MBR bootloader.
+* **Generic x86_64 (GPT)**: These are generic architecture images that use the [GUID Partition Table (GPT)](https://en.wikipedia.org/wiki/GUID_Partition_Table).
+These are recommended for any new [UEFI](https://en.wikipedia.org/wiki/UEFI) x86_64 device, including modern Intel NUC devices.
+* **Generic AARCH64**: These are generic architecture images recommended for any new UEFI ARM64 device.

-### Difference between Device Type images and Generic Architecture images?
-Example: intel-nuc and generic x86 balenaOS images.
+### What is the difference between the Intel NUC and the Generic x86_64 images?

-BalenaOS provides support for specific device types in the form of device type specific images.
-Some images like Generic x86_64 or
-Generic AARCH64 target all devices for that architecture.
-These are general purpose images that could be used to run balenaOS on virtualized with QEMU, servers, or even consumer motherboards.
-This is not to say a generic image might not work on a device type.
-But, we don't recommend it.

-In our example, a Intel NUC image provides generic x86 device support but not the other way around.
-You can follow the same Getting Started instructions as the Intel NUC device to provision other devices with an x86 architecture, such as the VIA AMOS-3005 and the Intel Compute Stick STK1A32SC.

-The Intel NUC will have drivers related to the specific device type.
-You can use Generic x86_64 that supports a wider variant of drivers and would be more compatible.
-Feel free to reach out if your device type is not supported or not provisioning with the images available on [balena.io/os](https://balena.io/os)
+The Intel NUC images are images purposely built to match the Intel NUC hardware.
+They will probably work on other x86_64 device but lack support for hardware that is not available on Intel NUCs.
+Modern Intel NUCs are better supported using the [Generic Architecture Images](#what-are-generic-architecture-images) described above.

 [forums]:{{ $names.forums_domain }}/c/troubleshooting